epoch8/vedana.tech/src/content/docs/architecture/storage-model.md

 ## Backups and restore

-> ⚠️ The docker-compose file has a TODO `add complete snapshots for SQL and Cypherl (db / memgraph)`.
-Backups are currently the operator's responsibility.
+> ⚠️ Vedana does **not** ship backup/restore scripts.
+The repo's `docker-compose.yml` carries a TODO `add complete snapshots for SQL and Cypherl (db / memgraph)`; until that lands, backups are entirely the operator's responsibility.
+Everything below is a **recommended scheme**, not something Vedana performs automatically.

 A recommended scheme for production: